What is anxiety?

 Please note that OCD and PTSD are not Chantal Kayem’s areas of expertise so she cannot help someone with OCD or PTSD.

-Don’t go through and continue to experience your anxiety alone.
+Don’t continue to experience your anxiety alone.
 Talk it through with Chantal Kayem who will help you to isolate the cause of your anxiety and to develop coping strategies in order to get your life back on track.